srodney/spt_ExposureTimeCalculator/README.md

 PFS Exposure Time Calculator and Spectrum Simulator
 ============================================================

+2019 : quick & dirty hacks by Steve Rodney, trying to get it minimally functional with Python 3 and astropy.io.fits instead of pyfits.
+In the process we dropped the submodule structure for the 'datamodel' component.
+The ETC's datamodel submodule was way out of sync with the Subaru PFS datamodel anyway... and it looks like a major overhaul is needed to get the ETC back in sync.

 This package is developed by the following people
 ---------------------------------
 The original ETC was developed and written by Christopher Hirata (Ohio State University), which is based on the package developed for WFIRST (C. Hirata; arXiv:1204.5151) and altered for use in PFS project.